clever-lang/clever-doc/reference/syntax.rst

 .. highlight:: javascript

 This document specifies the language's syntax by showing some code examples.
-You can see the Clever parser grammar on :doc:`../internals/grammar`
+You can see the Clever parser grammar on :doc:`../internals/grammar` page.

 Comments
 --------